-Because of South Africa’s position as the continent’s largest economy and one of its most stable and open democracies, it attracts people from across the continent.
+Because of South Africa’s position as one of the continent’s largest economies and one of its most stable and open democracies, it attracts people from across the continent.
 In particular, conflicts in the Southern African region and elsewhere on the continent, impact directly on South Africa through the presence of migrants and refugees from conflict-affected countries.
 SALO addresses this dimension of South Africa’s continental role in several ways:

 - By engaging diaspora groups from conflict-affected countries to be involved in discussions about their country’s political transition, and by linking South African and home country decision-makers with diaspora perspectives;

 - By conducting advocacy for better implementation and protection of migrant and refugee rights in South Africa; and